notduncansmith/hatcms/README.md

 # Pull Requests

-I'm happily accepting pull requests, I just ask that
+I'm happily accepting pull requests, I just ask that:

 A) New features satisfy a current TODO or support user stories (if feature is not a TODO, make an issue first)

 B) You use in-line documentation via comments to explain what's going on.
 I want this project to be very friendly to new developers, the inner workings of HatCMS should not be a "black box" that developers are afraid to tinker with.

 C) You use 2-space indentation, using spaces (Sublime's default is 4-space tabbed indentation).